 Digital euro

-What would a digital euro be?
+What would it be?

-• The digital euro would complement banknotes and coins, reaching payment segments where currently it is not possible to use cash, e.g. e-commerce.
+• The digital euro would complement banknotes and coins, reaching payment segments where it is currently not possible to use cash, e.g. e-commerce.

 • As a public good, it would preserve the most relevant characteristics of cash.
 In particular: